adhishbiju2000/AgroAI-Assit-B.Tech-final-year-project/README.md

 - Led the complete end-to-end development of the AgroAI Assist system
 - Conducted research and literature review for CNN-based plant disease detection
-- Developed and trained the EfficientNet model for accurate leaf disease classification
+- Contributed to the development and training of the EfficientNet model for accurate leaf disease classification.
 - Designed the system architecture and workflow for model integration
 - Implemented the full project using Python Flask (frontend + backend)
-- Integrated all major modules: Disease Detection, Weather API, Multilingual Chatbot
+- Integrated all major modules: Disease Detection Model, Weather API Integration, Multilingual AI Chatbot Integration
-- Performed dataset preprocessing, augmentation, and model evaluation
-- Handled complete project testing, debugging, and performance tuning
+- Handled complete project testing, debugging, and performance of the entire project
 - Coordinated team tasks, ensured timely delivery, and resolved technical issues
 - Prepared research documentation for journal publication and project presentation